 DIRECT SEEDING – I’d like to do some direct seeding of wattle and bursaria seeds in a couple of not-very-accessible spots, depending on the season forecast.

-If you’d like to join our wonderful team please contact us (see form below)
+If you’d like to join our wonderful team please contact using the form below.

 For planting – bring sturdy boots and trousers.
 Dress in layers as Canberra weather can be chilly in the morning but bright and sunny by midday.
 The grass may be wet.
 Gloves are a good idea if you don’t want to get your hands dirty.
 If you have equipment such as mattocks or garden trowels, that’s useful too.

-This year we’re planning to do half days with volunteers, from 9am until 2pm to allow for watering in the afternoon.
+We do civilized half days with volunteers, from 9am until 2pm to allow for watering.
 We will provide a morning snack, and lunch within that time.